rubyyy1118/Global_Economic_Analysis_2020/README.md

    ```bash
    pip install pandas matplotlib seaborn numpy scipy statsmodels
    ```
-2. Open the `A_hgwc71.ipynb` notebook in Jupyter and run the cells sequentially to generate the outputs.
+2. Open the `A_code.ipynb` notebook in Jupyter and run the cells sequentially to generate the outputs.
 Alternatively, the Python file can be run directly if preferred.

 ### Expected Outputs:
 - Descriptive statistics and visualizations for life expectancy across countries and continents.